I’ve done articles that deal with inappropriate costumes for children in the past. I will be discussing the other end of the spectrum this time:

 The other end of the ‘age appropriate costume’ debate, is costuming for mature adult women.
 Men: generally you luck out with your costuming as you age, as many of your ballroom costumes include looser-fitting trousers, tuxedos and such.
 Pouring yourself into a tight one-piece catsuit might be problematic, so then you can refer to my upcoming comments about supportive undergarments.

 Unless the dancer has the skin of a twenty-year-old, backless and sleeveless costumes are not the best option.
-Over the years, Satin Stitches has created countless ballroom gowns and costumes for all age ranges, including those of us (I now include myself) whose skin’s elasticity has seen better days.
+Over the years, Satin Stitches has created countless ballroom gowns and custom dance costumes for all age ranges, including those of us (I now include myself) whose skin’s elasticity has seen better days.
 When we look in the mirror, we are wearing our rose-colored glasses and don’t see those wrinkles or the sagging and bagging.
 We try to think of ourselves as ‘forever young’.

 But keep in mind how others see us, and use some tricks to maintain that youthful appearance.
 Stretch spandex fabrics can control the looseness or jiggling of older skin.
 Sheer mesh fabrics can hold everything in place and not be really noticeable from a distance.
 If you match your skin tone, it will barely be perceived, and it can add the finishing touch to a dance costume.
 A bright color or black sheer mesh can coordinate with the other features of your dance costume and can be very visually appealing.
 Of course if you LOVE rhinestones, you now have a perfect area to stone to your heart’s content!